Cerebrum internal capsule

 Controls horizontal conjugate movements of the eyes

-Lesion in frontal eye field
+The lesion in frontal eye field

-Horizontal conjugate movements of eyes are lost
+Horizontal conjugate movements of the eyes are lost

 Motor speech area/ Broca’s area (area no.44,45)